BurakGuldal10/Privacy-Policy/README.md

   - We do not knowingly collect personal data from children under 13 without verifiable parental or guardian consent.
-  - If you believe a child has submitted personal data without consent, please contact us immediately at guldaliburak04@gmail.com and we will promptly delete the information.
+  - If you believe a child has submitted personal data without consent

 Apps not intended for children are designed for users aged 13 and older.